John B. Weller: Life and career

 Weller was born in Hamilton County, Ohio, and attended the public schools and Miami University in Oxford, Ohio.
 He then studied law, was admitted to the bar and practiced in Butler County, Ohio.
 He was prosecuting attorney of Butler County from 1833 until 1836.

 He 1838 he was elected as a Democrat from Ohio to the 26th Congress.
 He was reelected to the 27th and 28th Congresses, serving from 1839 until 1845.

 He served in the 1st Regiment of Ohio Volunteers as a Lieutenant Colonel during Mexican–American War from 1846 until 1847, and then was an unsuccessful Democratic candidate for Governor of Ohio in 1848, a bitterly fought campaign, and the only disputed election for Ohio Governor of the 19th century.
 A select joint committee of the Ohio General Assembly finally established January 22, 1849, that Weller lost by 311 votes to Whig Seabury Ford.

 In 1849 and 1850, he was a member of the commission to establish the boundary line between California and Mexico.
 He was replaced by President Zachary Taylor, a Whig, who first named John C. Frémont.
 After Frémont resigned without beginning his duties, Taylor appointed John Russell Bartlett.

 Weller then settled in California and practiced law.
 When Frémont's term as a U.S. Senator expired on March 3, 1851, the state legislature failed to elect a replacement for the term that started on March 4, so the position remained vacant.
-In January 1852, the legislature elected Weller, and he served from January 30, 1852, to March 3, 1857.
+In 1852, the legislature elected Weller, and he served from January 30, 1852, to March 3, 1857.
 During the 34th Congress he was chairman of the U.S. Senate Committee on Military Affairs.

 After running unsuccessfully for reelection to the Senate, in 1857 he was elected Governor of California and he served from 1858 to 1860.
 As Governor, he intended to make California an independent republic if the North and South divided over slavery, and he personally led an assault on San Quentin Prison to take possession from a commercial contractor.